bgjx/meq-data-app/README.md

 ## Technology Stacks

-- **Django**: For the framework, take advantages of robust, secure auth and powerfull Django ORM.
+- **Django**: For the framework, take advantage of robust, secure auth and powerful Django ORM.
-- **FastAPI**: Lightnig-fast backend, serve API call for any data processing or Machine Learning service request with asynchronous capabilities.
+- **FastAPI**: Lightning-fast backend, serve API calls for any data processing or Machine Learning service request with asynchronous capabilities.
 - **PostgreSQL/PostGIS**: For database/handling geographical data.
-- **AWS RDS**: Relational database cloud service for hosting postgreSQL.
+- **AWS RDS**: Relational database cloud service for hosting PostgreSQL.
 - **Plotly JS**: For rich interactive data visualizations front-end.
 - **Docker**: For containerizing the application.
 - **DigitalOcean Droplets**: For deployment.

-For more information on project usage, please refer to the codebase or contact the project maintainers to [edelo.arham@gmail.com](mailto:edelo.arham@gmail.com).
+For more information on project usage, please refer to the codebase or contact the project maintainers : [edelo.arham@gmail.com](mailto:edelo.arham@gmail.com).